kyma-project/community/guidelines/content-guidelines/README.md

 Read about:

 - The [content strategy](./content-strategy.md) for the Kyma documentation.
 Learn about the obligatory and optional document types.
-- [Formatting](./formatting-and-style.md), [style and standards](./style-and-standards.md) that apply to the content created throughout the Kyma organization.
+- [Formatting](./formatting-and-style.md), [style, and standards](./style-and-standards.md) that apply to the content created throughout the Kyma organization.
 - Rules for creating [diagrams](./diagrams.md) and [screenshots](./screenshots.md).
 - Tips and hints on how to write [release notes](./release-notes.md).